What is allergy?

 - Pollens (trees, grass, and weeds) 2.
 Moulds 3.
 House dust 4.
 Dust mites 5.
 Best stings 6.
 Medications 7.
 Foods 8.
 Animals 9.
 Air pollutants

 Allergic reactions or diseases may involve any part of the body; the most frequently involved are the nose and the chest with resultant symptoms of hay fever, or asthma, respectively.
 The skin eyes also commonly show allergic symptoms.
-Anaphylactic shock is a severe allergy, which affects many organs at the same time causing a rapid decrease in blood pressure, fainting and occasional death.
+Anaphylactic shock is a severe allergy (Homeopathy for Food Allergy), which affects many organs at the same time causing a rapid decrease in blood pressure, fainting and occasional death.

 (Dr. Bimal Chhajer; allergy; 6-7.)